koush/docs.scrypted.app/scrypted-nvr/recording-storage.md

 ## Docker Volume

-Use the [Quick Setup](#quick-setup) script to format a drive or use an existing directory in Scrypted NVR.
+Use the [Quick Setup](#quick-setup) script to format a disk or use an existing directory in Scrypted NVR.
 [Manual Docker Setup](#manual-docker-setup) steps are also available.

 ### Quick Setup